 I don’t like reggae.
 At all.
 And I kinda liked The Clash, but I never bought their records.
 So how can this album be Perfect?

-Because Mick Jones is a lyrical genius, and because he knows how to fuse together popular sonic forms and weave them into something wholly unique.
+Because Mick Jones is a lyrical genius, and because he knows how to fuse together popular forms and weave them into something wholly unique.
 Not only did he tinker about for a long while to make this record, but he was very careful to make the entire album one seamless expression.
 Not a concept album, not two 25-minutes opuses.
 Instead, he created an entirely new musical attitude: a statement in the literal, lyrical sense and in the musical, aural sense.
 And one is hard-pressed to find a single cut that betrays his efforts.

 You may not like this music, that’s fine.
-But I recommend you read the lyrics and see for yourself how popular culture can be described and lampooned by someone with a deft hand at the quill.
+But I recommend you read the lyrics and see for yourself how popular culture can be lampooned by someone with a deft hand at the quill.

 3. Nick Drake “Five Leaves Left” 1969